fishyfishfish55/cps330/presentation.md

 # Introduction <!-- 1 min -->
-- Project: Building a network Intrusion Detection System (IDS) <!-- what is an IDS>
+- Project: Building a network Intrusion Detection System (IDS) <!-- what is an IDS-->
-- Found many examples <!-- see kaggle, google, etc. MAchine learning is industry standard>
+- Found many examples <!-- see kaggle, google, etc. Machine learning is industry standard for IDS systems -->
+- Bit off a trifle more than I could chew
 - Dataset: [UNSW-NB15 dataset](https://research.unsw.edu.au/projects/unsw-nb15-dataset) <!-- >
     - Moustafa, Nour, and Jill Slay.
 "UNSW-NB15: a comprehensive data set for network intrusion detection systems (UNSW-NB15 network data set)."Military Communications and Information Systems Conference (MilCIS), 2015.
 IEEE, 2015.
     - Moustafa, Nour, and Jill Slay.
 "The evaluation of Network Anomaly Detection Systems: Statistical analysis of the UNSW-NB15 data set and the comparison with the KDD99 data set."
 Information Security Journal: A Global Perspective (2016): 1-14.
-- Paper: ["Network Intrusion Detection System using Deep Learning"](https://doi.org/10.1016/j.procs.2021.05.025) <!-- Goes through the steps of creating an ANN for IDS purposes>
+- Paper: ["Network Intrusion Detection System using Deep Learning"](https://doi.org/10.1016/j.procs.2021.05.025) <!-- Goes through the steps of creating an ANN for IDS purposes -->
 # Explaination <!-- 2 min -->
 ## Detection methods
 - Signature-based